MuhammadSaqibHanif/Flutter/assets/roadmap/english_language/3 - LEARNING LIBRARY.md

 ## 📺 YOUR NETFLIX LEARNING LIBRARY

+**Important:** Netflix show availability varies by region.
+If a show isn't available in Pakistan:
+- Use VPN (legal alternatives: ExpressVPN, NordVPN)
+- Alternative: YouTube has many clips and full episodes of these shows
+- Check Pakistani Netflix for similar shows (Any office/workplace drama works!)

 ### Week 1-2: Start Simple

 - **Emily in Paris** (You already like it!
 Perfect for business English)